Joohoney: Endorsements

 In July 2021, Joohoney had been selected as an exclusive model of the Korean fashion brand SPAO's F/W season, in collaboration with the Korean brands and customers' lifestyle platform Musinsa.

 In February 2022, he became one of the faces of the Korean cosmetics and skincare brand Olive Young's Vegan Beauty campaign, with his group member Minhyuk and labelmate Ive's Liz.
 In March, Joohoney became the new face of the Korean street casual brand Born Champs, unveiling its 2022 spring collection through SNS.

 In January 2023, he participated in the carbonated soft drink brand Mountain Dew's campaign, as part of its collaboration with Starship Entertainment, together with Dynamic Duo's Gaeko and Big Naughty.

+In February 2026, Joohoney had been selected as a brand model of the Korean skincare brand Silcus, under the theme of "The Veil of Silk on the Skin".

 Philanthropy

 In October 2021, Joohoney donated 00,000 through the idol fandom community service My Favorite Idol, on the occasion of his birthday on October 6.
 It will be delivered to the Miral Welfare Foundation and used as a fund for the disabled who are isolated due to COVID-19.
 He appeared on the cover of the Korean Beauty Magazines November issue, published by Public News that also spreads Hallyu culture to the world and introduces fashion, beauty, and life that Koreans love, with all the proceeds from its sales be donated to the Korea Social Contribution Association and 100% will be used for the development of Hallyu culture and the underprivileged.